andersonjoseph/jailed-agents/README.md

 - `makeJailedCrush` - Pre-configured with crush's config paths
 - `makeJailedOpencode` - Pre-configured with opencode's config paths

-Each builder includes agent-specific config paths for a seamless experience out of the box.
+Each builder includes agent-specific config paths (see "What's Included by Default" section above) for a seamless experience out of the box.

 ### makeJailedAgent